cs4118/recitations/D-Freezer/freezer.md

 ## The `sched_freezer_entity`

 Now that you have the `struct rq` setup, you need to have some mechanism to join your `task_struct`s into the queue.
-Here, too, you can't just include a `list_head node` to add a task onto the runqueue, but you can't include the `struct frezzer_rq` either for the simple reason that the bookkeeping is different.
+Here, too, you can't just include a `list_head node` to add a task onto the scheduler-specific runqueue because you'll need additional bookkeeping.
 As you have probably guessed, we are going to wrap the list_head and all the bookkeeping variables in its own struct.
 In Linux, we name these structs `sched_{class}_entity` (one exception is that CFS names this `sched_entity`).
 For example, the Real-time scheduling class calls it `sched_rt_entity`.
 We will name ours `struct sched_freezer_entity`.
 Again, make sure you only include what you need in this struct.

-With all this setup, here is what the final picture would look like this.
+With all this setup, here is what the final picture would look like:

 <div align='center'>
     <img src='./freezer.png'/><br/>
 </div>